Disease/Disorder

 At different disease stages

-Chronic management includes gradual return to life roles and vocation for those patients able.
-This may involve support/counseling, driving evaluations, vocational rehabilitation, medication, and referrals.
-Continued medical support for issues that may include depression, anxiety, ongoing cognitive impairment, weakness, heterotopic ossification, headaches, and spasticity among others is necessary.
+Long-term management includes assisting patients with reintegration into their communities and return to pre-injury life roles and vocation.
+This may involve support/counseling, driving evaluations, vocational rehabilitation, medication, ongoing rehabilitation therapies, and referrals to other healthcare professionals.
+Continued medical support for TBI-related comorbidities, such as depression, anxiety, cognitive impairments, weakness, heterotopic ossification, headaches, and spasticity among others is often necessary.30

 Management of several individual complications and consequences of TBI is covered under separate topics